qstackfield/lcac-benchmark/README.md

    Use the included validator to confirm your output JSON meets the LCAC schema standard.
    Validation ensures comparability and auditability across participants.

 3. **Submit for Verification**

-   - **Public Path:** open a Pull Request adding your JSON to `/results/participants/`
+   - **Public Path:** open a Pull Request adding your validated JSON to
+     `/results/participants/`
-   - **Private Path:** email your validated result or its SHA-256 hash to
+   - **Private Path:** open a **Private Submission Issue** and include your
-     **qstackfield@seedcore.io**
+     model name, organization, and the SHA-256 hash of your JSON result.
+     *(No email or raw data required.)*

-   Every verified submission is signed and listed on the **LCAC Public Leaderboard**, ranked by the model’s `trust_index`.
+   Every verified submission is signed and listed on the **LCAC Public Leaderboard**,
+   ranked by the model’s `trust_index`.

 4. **Interpret Your Score**
    - High `trust_index` → consistent reasoning and low drift
    - Moderate → observable contextual drift, recommend tuning
    - Low → unstable or hallucination-prone reasoning under context variation

+---

+## Contributing to LCAC Benchmark

+Thank you for contributing to the LCAC Benchmark initiative.
+This project is open for research collaboration, community testing, and integrity governance.

-### Why It Matters
+### Scope

-LCAC is part of an emerging integrity layer for AI.
+LCAC is intended for **academic, research, and institutional integrity testing.**
-A neutral benchmark for **reasoning governance**.
-By standardizing cognitive stability metrics, LCAC enables:

-- Transparent comparison between reasoning systems
-- Verifiable trust-index certification
-- Institutional confidence in autonomous or decision-support AI

-Participants gain a **verifiable reasoning integrity profile**, suitable for citation, internal QA, or public disclosure on the LCAC leaderboard.
+It measures reasoning consistency, drift resistance, and cognitive trust.

+### Guidelines
+- Submit reproducible results with clear model identifiers.
+- No proprietary, personal, or confidential data should be uploaded.
+- For private model evaluations, open a **Private Submission Issue** instead of sharing files.
+- All contributions must align with the **LCAC Research License** terms.

+---

+## Purpose & Usage

+The **LCAC Benchmark** provides a reproducible way for researchers, engineers, and institutions
+to evaluate **reasoning integrity** — how well a model maintains logical stability, context alignment,
+and truth-preserving behavior over time.

+It is not a dataset or a training framework.
+It is a **governance-grade diagnostic**, designed to measure *reasoning drift*, *cognitive trust*,
+and *context retention* using standardized metrics.

 ---